What makes Iron Chef Imports different to other companies?

 If a vehicle has been purchased at auction in Japan and you wish to cancel the purchase, you will not receive a refund.
 In addition, you will be held liable for any losses incurred as a result.
 Note that the cost to re-auction a vehicle is close to $1,000 on its own, so for obvious reasons, we would highly advise against cancelling at this point.

 Once the vehicle has been paid for in Japan and put on a boat, there is no option for receiving a refund or cancelling the order.

 I don’t live in Australia.
 Can I still purchase a car through Iron Chef Imports?

 Yes, you can.
-Because we are also based in Japan, we can ship cars direct to your country anywhere in the world.
+Because we have our own agents based in Japan, we can ship cars direct to your country anywhere in the world.
 We have a surprising number of local buyers (both Japanese and foreigners living in Japan) who purchase vehicles through us at auction and then get us to arrange local registration.

 Searching for a vehicle: